 Idiopathic angioedema is angioedema that occurs without urticaria, is chronic and recurrent, and has no identifiable cause.

-Hereditary angioedema and acquired angioedema are disorders that are characterized by abnormal complement responses and caused by deficiency or dysfunction of C1 inhibitor.
+Hereditary angioedema and acquired angioedema Hereditary and Acquired Angioedema Hereditary angioedema and acquired angioedema (acquired C1 inhibitor deficiency) are caused by deficiency or dysfunction of complement 1 (C1) inhibitor, a protein involved in the regulation... read more are disorders that are characterized by abnormal complement responses and caused by deficiency or dysfunction of C1 inhibitor.
 Symptoms are those of bradykinin-mediated angioedema.

 In angioedema, edema is often asymmetric and mildly painful.
-It often involves the face, lips, and/or tongue and may also occur on the back of hands or feet or on the genitals.
+It often involves the face, lips, and/or tongue and may also occur on the back of hands or feet, on the genitals, or in the abdomen.
 Edema of the upper airways may cause respiratory distress and stridor; the stridor may be mistaken for asthma.
 The airways may be completely obstructed.
 Edema of the intestine may cause nausea, vomiting, colicky abdominal pain, and/or diarrhea.